-360 Feedback is the process of obtaining feedback from a variety of sources.
-Usually, you would get this from your manager, upwards, downwards, from your team, and sideways from your peers, or perhaps customers.
-So the term ‘360 feedback’ derives from getting feedback from all around you.
+What is 360 Feedback?
+Well, it can be defined as the process of obtaining feedback from a variety of sources.
+Sources include: your manager, upwards, downwards, your team, sideways from your peers, or perhaps customers.
+So the term ‘360 feedback’ derives from getting feedback from all those around you.

 With the 360 Feedback Actus templates that we use, we try to apply categories to the responses.
 So, you might categories leadership or team behaviours, or analytical and strategic thinking.
 Different questions would align with the different behaviours and a nice spider graph can then be used to help people to see their relative skills.

 It’s important to remember one key point about 360 Feedback – it is just perception.
 However, it is a really great tool if its managed and it’s a great development tool.
-It’s also really important that 360 feedback is introduced very carefully, that respondents recognise that they are going to be visible and that what is put on paper may come across more hard-hitting than something said in person.
+It’s also really important that the process is introduced very carefully, that respondents recognise that they are going to be visible and that what is put on paper may come across more hard-hitting than something said in person.
 The final key point is that the first place for feedback should always be face-to-face!
-To find out more about delivering feedback, read our e-book – feedback, the game changer for performance management.
+To find out more, read our e-book – feedback, the game changer for performance management.